 NUS BBA Accountancy curriculum comprises a good dose of management fundamentals for the purpose of training generalists in the accounting sector who not only have the skill set of a trained accountant but also strong business acumen.
 This empowers graduates to be ready to take on management roles beyond the executive audit level when the need arises.
 At the same time, it also bears the features of a double degree in business and accountancy, but still a single degree, which allows students to pursue another complementing field like law, engineering or communications and new media as a second degree.

-- 46. I understand that both NTU and SMU incorporate internships into their basic curriculum, why doesn’t NUS do the same?
+- 47. I understand that both NTU and SMU incorporate internships into their basic curriculum, why doesn’t NUS do the same?

 Abiding by NUS’ philosophy to offer students flexibility of choice, the internship is kept as an option available to students who wish to gain work experience prior to graduation.
 The Business School has a fully staffed and equipped Career Services Office which facilitates student placements in internship and full-time positions, and also organizes career development courses/workshops to groom and prepare students.
 Each business student is also assigned a career counsellor who paces them from first year till graduation.
 This resource is readily available to students, and most of them complete at least one internship before graduation.
-For students who wish to utilize their time in University differently (i.e. overseas exchange, summer programmes, CCAs, hall involvement etc.), they are free to do so according to their choosing, without having to work around a structured internship programme.Since the 2015 cohort, credit-bearing internships have been introduced to the curriculum.
+For students who wish to utilise their time in University differently (i.e. overseas exchange, summer programmes, CCAs, hall involvement etc.), they are free to do so according to their choosing, without having to work around a structured internship programme.Since the 2015 cohort, credit-bearing internships have been introduced to the curriculum.
 Also, it is important to note that BBA (ACC) students do have a compulsory internship requirement.